CodeFarmer/life-kata-clj/README.md

 ## Limitations

-The Game is supposed to be played in an infinite arena; making a data structure that represents such a thing is not that hard, but figuring out how to draw it was beyond the amount of time I had.
-This is definitely what I'll do for the next iteration though.

-A better arena will have no width or height interface, but be able to give hints to a renderer as to what might be an interesting field to draw.

-The code is designed to be Clojurey and show interesting language features (the class was mostly done in Python and Java) rather than run efficiently; updating the :cells member of the arena directly once per frame would certainly be a lot faster, for example!
+The code is designed to be Clojurey and show interesting language features (the class was mostly done in Python and Java) rather than run efficiently; updating the :cells member of the bounded arena directly once per frame would certainly be a lot faster, for example!

+## Next

+- Combine the bounded and unbounded arena into a Clojure protocol
+- Extract out the utility methods to be shared
+- Allow the view port to pan and move
+- Compare the speeds of the arena types when they get large